 This is where VR comes in.
 NextVR has been around for a while, and “provides profound immersion” into the greatest sports, music and entertainment experiences, from NBA games to Live Nation concerts.
 Oculus has also set its sights on live events with Oculus Venues.
 The feature allows users to visit concerts, movie premieres, and sports events in VR.

 For many, experiencing a concert in VR will be very appealing – access to your idol without the frustrations of live events (clean toilets, no queuing for a drink, no long journey home etc), plus the ability to have some control over your experience.
 For example, you can dial up or down interaction with other fans, you can also easily report those acting inappropriately.
 Another benefit, as this Mashable reviewer points out, is that everyone is fully engaged in the music and properly in the moment – there are no smartphones.

 The downside?
 VR isn’t capable (yet) of capturing full reality.
-The smell of a sweaty music venue, the feel of the clammy air, the full body hug from a mate as the first chord is struck.
 Technology will never completely replicate the full sensory experience of a live music event.
 But we can get close.